Pushpamala N.

 Pushpamala N. (born 1956) is a photo and visual artist based in Bangalore, India.

 Born in Bangalore, Pushpamala formally trained as a sculptor and eventually shifted to photography to explore her interest in narrative figuration.
 Pushpamala has been referred to as "the most entertaining artist-iconoclast of contemporary Indian art ".
 Her work has been described as performance photography, as she frequently uses herself as a model in her own work. " She is known for her strongly feminist work and for her rejection of authenticity and embracing of multiple realities.
 As one of the pioneers of conceptual art in India and a leading figure in the feminist experiments in subject, material and language, her inventive work in sculpture, conceptual photography, video and performance have had a deep influence on art practice in India."

 Early life and education

 Pushpamala N. was born in Bangalore, Karnataka.
-She finished her Bachelors in Economics, English and Psychology from Bangalore University in 1977, where she studied under Balan Nambiar, an Indian artist based in Bangalore.
-She then studied Sculpture at the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, from where she completed her Bachelors in 1982 and Masters in 1985.
+She finished her bachelor's degree in Economics, English and Psychology from Bangalore University in 1977, where she studied under Balan Nambiar, an Indian artist based in Bangalore.
+She then studied sculpture at the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, from where she completed her bachelor's degree in 1982 and Masters in 1985.
 At Baroda, artists like sculptor Raghav Kaneria, Bhupen Khakhar and K.G.
 Subramanyan were some of her early influences.